 New medical leader brings rural-regional health focus to mildura base

-Mildura Base Public Hospital’s new Director of Medical Services, Dr Louise Litten, will make the move south in September from her current role at Katherine in the Northern Territory.
+Mildura Base Public Hospital’s new Chief Medical Officer, Dr Louise Litten, will make the move south in September from her current role at Katherine in the Northern Territory.

 Mildura Base Public Hospital interim chair Bob Cameron said Dr Litten had the energy, the clinical and community experience, specialised knowledge and a patient-centred mindset that would make a real difference at the hospital.